Society for Crypto-Judaic Studies

-The Society for Crypto-Judaic Studies (SCJS) is an American non-profit organization that promotes historical research and contemporary developments concerning Sephardic Crypto-Jews and their descendants.
-The organization studies the Jewish diaspora originating from Spain and Portugal that fled to the New World during the Inquisition.
-Founded in 1991, the organization hosts an annual conference and publishes a biannual journal.
+The Society for Crypto-Judaic Studies (SCJS) is an American nonprofit organization that promotes historical research and contemporary scholarship on Sephardic crypto-Jews and their descendants.
+It focuses on members of the Jewish diaspora originating in Spain and Portugal who fled to the New World during the Inquisition.
+The society was founded in 1991 by three people in response to growing interest in Jewish ancestry in New Mexico and the broader Southwestern United States.
+The SCJS hosts an annual conference, publishes a biannual journal, and produces several newsletters.

 History

-The SCJS was founded in 1991 by Rabbi Joshua Stampfer of Portland, Oregon, and Dr. Stanley Hordes of Santa Fe, New Mexico, and playwright Rena Down of New York City.
-The organization was established in response to a growing interest in the Jewish ancestry ties in New Mexico and the broader Southwestern United States, a region with historical connections to Sephardic Jews dating back to early colonization.
-By the end of the 20th century, several Sephardic Jewish organizations, including SCJS, had emerged in this part of the US.
+The SCJS was founded in 1991 by Rabbi Joshua Stampfer, Dr. Stanley Hordes, and playwright Rena Down.
+The organization was established in response to growing interest in Jewish ancestral ties in New Mexico and the broader southwestern United States, a region with historical connections to Sephardic Jews dating back to early colonization.
+The first SCJS meeting was held that year at Fort Burgwin, near Taos, New Mexico.
+In 1993, Sephardic Jewish historian Arthur Benveniste of Los Angeles, California, joined the SCJS.
+The following year, the society held its annual conference in two towns in Portugal, marking the first time it convened outside the United States.
+In 1995, it launched its first website.
+(Note: The SCJS website was hosted on a platform known as The Sephardi Connection, a virtual project serving Sephardic Jewish communities that is now discontinued.)

-The first SCJS meeting was held in Fort Burgwin, near Taos, New Mexico.
-In 1994, the SCJS held an annual conference in several towns in Portugal.
-This was the only time they held a conference outside of the US.
-The following year, they launched their current website.
-The first set of bylaws for the organization were approved at a conference in Pueblo, Colorado, in 2001.
-The SCJS website was also hosted on a platform called The Sephardi Connection, a virtual project for Sephardic Jewish communities.
-The website was discontinued in the early 2000s.
+The SCJS grew rapidly in its early years, with many members discovering the organization through online searches.
+By the late 1990s, several other Sephardic Jewish organizations had emerged in the southwestern and western United States.
+During this period, the SCJS was also among the first organizations to promote the term "crypto-Jew", which refers to the secret practice of Judaism while outwardly professing another faith.
+In a 1997 interview, Benveniste explained that several SCJS members who discovered their Jewish heritage returned to Judaism, while others continued to profess the Christian faith but sought to maintain connections to their Jewish roots.
+Interest in the Jewish central roots in New Mexico led to the launch of a radio program covering crypto-Jewish topics in 1999, and the SCJS held a conference in Los Angeles attended by more than 50 scholars from the United States and Latin America that year.